DeadlyArtist/MinecraftProgression/README.md

 *Rocket*: Upgrade your boots to become much faster.
 *Jetpack*: Upgrade your chestplate to attach a jetpack.
 *Golden armor*: Upgrade your armor with the golden armor pieces.
 After upgrading all of four, you no longer draw piglin aggro.
+*Ghast Tear*: Upgrade your helmet to gain lava vision.
+This is useful for quickly farming a lot of ancient debris.
 *Carved Pumpkin*: Upgrade your helmet to not draw enderman aggro from staring.
 *Mechanical Boots*: Upgrade your boots to enjoy a step assist.
 *Ring of Attraction*: Upgrade your chestplate to passively pull in all nearby items.